lvsgate/lvs-dpdk/README.md

 This project has ported LVS FULLNAT/DR/NAT and SNAT-GATEWAY to OpenFastPath(base on odp-dpdk).

-NAT are only available on single core while FULLNAT,DR and SNAT-GATEWAY support multi-core.
+NAT are only available on single core while FULLNAT,DR and SNAT-GATEWAY support multi-cores.

 LVS-FULLNAT origin source code is at https://github.com/alibaba/LVS LVS-SNAT gateway origin source code is at https://github.com/jlijian3/lvs-snat